-1. What is a design system?
-How is it different from a brand guidelines or Sticker sheet or pattern library or Front end framework?
+- What is the design system?
+How is it different from brand guidelines or Sticker sheet or pattern library or Front end framework?

-2. How did the name Asphalt come about?
-What is the story behind “Salam satu aspal”?
+- How did the name Asphalt come about?
+What is the story behind “Salam Satu Aspal”?

-3. Is asphalt based on Brad Frost atomic theory?
+- Is asphalt based on Brad Frost’s atomic theory?
 Are there any other such theories?
 Did you hunt for more such theories?

-5. What are building blocks of Asphalt?
+- What are the building blocks of Asphalt?
 How long did it take to build it and what was the strategy before taking it on?

-6. It is generally said that design system is a breathing document so when do you take out the ventilator?
-There have also been articles strongly recommending that it is not a side gig but a full time investment & commitment.
+- It is generally said that the design system is a breathing document so when do you take out the ventilator?
+There have also been articles strongly recommending that it is not a side gig but a full-time investment & commitment.
 How would you respond to that?
 One important myth associated with Design Systems is that it kills creatively.
-We have to work in a lot of constraints – How do you look at it?
+We have to work under a lot of constraints – How do you look at it?

-7. How big is the team that handles Asphalt and how deeply front end is involved in this ongoing vertical?
-How big or small this team should be for a fast growing startup?
-Can you tell us the importance of making all organisms and molecules to be living things with code and not just static sketch or figma files?
+- How big is the team that handles Asphalt and how deeply front end is involved in this ongoing vertical?
+How big or small this team should be for a fast-growing startup?
+Can you tell us the importance of making all organisms and molecules to be living things with code and not just static sketch or Figma files?

-9. Can you share details of any medium size project which got shipped effortlessly at Gojek because of Asphalt?
+- Can you share details of any medium-size project which got shipped effortlessly at Gojek because of Asphalt?

 You can follow Abhinit on Twitter @abhinitial and me on @nimkarkedar and Audiogyan on @audiogyan

-Abhinit Tiwari is a designer and a programmer who has been building digital products for past 14 years.
+Abhinit Tiwari is a designer and a programmer who has been building digital products for the past 14 years.
 He is currently Heading the design team at Gojek.
-He founded Leftshift technologies where in he built products for BookMyShow, Airtel, Citrus, NH7 and many more.
-Leftshift was then acquired in 2016 by GO-JEK Indonesia.
-For those are not aware of Gojek is, it is Southeast Asia’s leading on-demand, multi-service tech platform providing access to a wide range of services including transport, payments, food delivery, logistics, and many more.
+He founded Leftshift technologies wherein he built products for BookMyShow, Airtel, Citrus, NH7, and many more.
+The left shift was then acquired in 2016 by GO-JEK Indonesia.
+For those who are not aware of Gojek is, it is Southeast Asia’s leading on-demand, multi-service tech platform providing access to a wide range of services including transport, payments, food delivery, logistics, and many more.
 Abhinit is here with us today to share his insights and learnings while building Asphalt; Gojek’s design system;